rzig/A11y-Quick_Check-Firefox/README.md

 ## Chrome

-The Chrome extension can be run locally by pointing Chrome to the WebExtension folder.
+The Chrome extension can be run locally by pointing Chrome to the ChromeExtension folder, and building with npm.

+**Note:** the following instructions are currently broken.

 To create a publishable version of the Chrome extension, run the `chrome-extension.sh` script.
 It will automatically update the version based on the git history.